charliekranz/blockbuster_MS3/README.md

 # Block+Buster+Builder

-The Block+Buster+Builder seeks to give you all the fun of being a Movie Mogul with none of the hassle, legal costs or need for negotiations.
+Block+Buster+Builder seeks to give you all the fun of being a Movie Mogul with none of the hassle, legal costs or need for negotiations.
 Simply Build your Story using the Block+Buster Building Blocks, Title the Project, declare your Genre and then Cast your Masterpiece with some of the best talent in the business!
 And if you get writer's block - simply  Randomize your Story Choices!

 ***